gauthamlal/avueblog/content/blog/hello-world/index.md

 So there you have it.
 Your very first Vue app where you say hello to the world!
 As a "homework/exercise" display your name and a title you want to give yourself in separate tags.
 Give yourself a cool title.
 Too bad 'Star-Lord' is taken.

-If you have any corrections, suggestions or feeback for me, feel free to reach me on twitter or at gautham1995@gmail.com.
+If you have any corrections, suggestions or feeback for me, feel free to reach me out on [twitter](https://twitter.com/MightyGL).

 See you next time when we jump into **directives**.